UmmuDem/DataAnalyticsBootcamp/Final-Project/README.md

 - I also used KNN after I vectorized corpus by using tfidf to get the nearest neighbors of the given input by using Euclidean distance.
 KNN gives
 <img width="598" alt="Screenshot 2021-12-15 at 17 45 28" src="https://user-images.githubusercontent.com/55329025/146229234-a3205204-975d-4f29-9caa-a857e69c19a8.png">

-- More or less, they gave the same courses but I didn't like the ones with the global warming course.
+- More or less, they gave the same courses.
 So I decided to continue with the CountVectorizer because it gives courses more related with the given input(at least I thought it so).

 # Recommender
 The obtained recommendation engines behave in two different ways: